At a key moment in my conversation with Robin Duval, the retiring director of the BBFC, he uses a phrase which I never thought I would

 Robin Duval was appointed director of the BBFC in January 1999 following a seven-year stint as deputy director of programmes at the

-Birmingham and Portsmouth to gain the fullest picture yet of public attitudes to film and video classification.
-As a result in September 2000 the BBFC published new guidelines explaining in considerable detail the rationale behind its various
+Portsmouth to gain the fullest picture yet of public attitudes to film and video classification.
+As a result in September 2000 the BBFC published new guidelines explaining in considerable detail the rationale behind its various classification

 Julian Petley: How do you take Christopher Tookey in the Daily Mail describing you as 'less notorious but no less permissive' than your predecessor James Ferman?

 Robin Duval: I don't particularly enjoy being referred to as notorious and I don't particularly like being described as permissive, but I've no special objection to liberal and I don't mind at all being characterised as a director of the BBFC who

 has moved things on into the 21st century.
 That inevitably involves a degree of liberalisation because that's the way the British community as a whole has moved.

 You've certainly introduced much greater transparency into the board's operations.

 Because it wasn't fashionable for much of the board's history to be up-front about decision-making criteria, it left space for newspapers and others to fill in their own interpretations.
 So transparency isn't just a duty but is also advantageous

 in making sure that the starting point for any public argument is factually accurate.